abdullah-madni/TailwindCss-Components/README.md

-Tailwind CSS navbar that slide from left side on small screen and have animated toggle button
+Tailwind CSS navbar that slide down on small screen and have animated toggle button